peamarelle/personal-finance-app/README.md

 * PUT /money/:id (update by id money trasaction).
 * DELETE /money/:id (delete by id money trasaction).
 * GET /money/balance (calculate balance).

+# Client

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.